 The sibling doing the bullying needs to be held accountable for their actions.
 Bullies need to know that bullying is a choice and is not a necessity.
 Regardless of the child’s reasons for their actions, they need to be held responsible for the things they say and do.

-Removing jealousy within the home is difficult because a lot of parents are not sure what triggers their child to become jealous.
-In this situation, the best thing to do is diffuse the jealousy within the home and have a talk with your child and find out what’s bothering them.
+Removing jealousy within the home is difficult because a lot of parents are not sure what triggers it.
+In this situation, the best thing to do is to try to diffuse the jealousy within the home.
+Often the most effective approach is to have a talk with your child and find out what’s bothering them.

 A parent needs to be a good role model for their child.
-In some situations, the parents are great role models, but the child takes a different path, often due to other influences, such as friends and their surroundings.
+In some situations the parents are great role models but the child takes a different path.
+This is often due to other influences, such as friends and their surroundings.
 In any event, teach your child how to respect others, especially their siblings, and teach them what being a family and a respectful citizen is about.

-One way you could get the message across to your child that bullying is wrong is to instill empathy within them.
-Teach your child what bullying is and show them how it feels.
-This is a great way to teach them to identify with the situation and how it feels to be the victim in the situation.
+One way you could get the message across to your child that bullying is wrong is to instil empathy in them.
+Teach your child about bullying and this may help them to imagine what it feels like to be a victim.

 Sibling bullying can be caused by the lack of problem solving skills.
 Teach your child effective techniques to help them solve problems instead of expressing how they feel with anger.